-Azeri brothers on America’s Got Talent 2017 - VIDEO | News.az
+Azeri Brothers on America’s Got Talent 2017 - VIDEO | News.az

 - 22 Jan 2026 03:37

-Azerbaijani strongman from Quba, Azerbaijan performed dangerous act on America’s Got Talent 2017.
+Azerbaijani strongman from Quba, Azerbaijan performed dangerous act on America’s Got Talent 2017, Azeri American News reports.

 “It was disgusting but I love it,” said Simon.